 Shark attack victim says he punched shark in gills to escape

-BOSTON (AP) — The man bitten by a shark off Cape Cod in Massachusetts this month says he punched it in its gills to escape the attack.
+BOSTON (AP) — The man bitten by a shark off Cape Cod this month said he escaped by punching the powerful predator in the gills.

 In his first interview since the Aug.
 15 attack , William Lytton told The Associated Press on Tuesday that he’d been swimming a few yards from shore when the shark clamped down on his leg.

 “I was terrified, but, really, there was no time to think,” he said, recounting the ordeal following a physical therapy session at Spaulding Rehabilitation Hospital in Boston, where he’s been since Sunday.

 The 61-year-old neurologist from Scarsdale, New York, said he gave the animal a strong smack in the gills with his left hand, a move that likely saved his life but also resulted in three torn tendons.
 He now sports an arm cast as well as bandages and a brace around most of his left leg.

 Lytton said he must have recalled from nature documentaries that the gills were one of the most vulnerable parts of the shark.